Azure/Enterprise-Scale/docs/wiki/migrate-alz-policies-to-builtin.md

 - Set relevant parameters, for this particular policy this would be the resource type to disallow, i.e. Microsoft.Network/publicIpAddresses, then assign the policy to the scopes previously determined.

-### Migrate ALZ custom policies in initiatives to built-in policies
+### How to update child definitions in ALZ custom initiatives

 For this scenario we will use the ALZ custom initiative _Deploy Diagnostic Settings to Azure Services_ which is leveraging quite a large number of ALZ custom policies to apply diagnostics settings for various resources.
 As the initiative is updated at [source](https://github.com/Azure/Enterprise-Scale/tree/main/src/resources/Microsoft.Authorization/policySetDefinitions), the easiest way to achieve the migration in a manual way is to pull the newest version of the initiative from there.